 DM: What have you learned about the quality and handling conditions for agro produce shipping cases used in major fruit exporting countries like Chile, the Philippines and other countries?

-Umesh Agrawal: The fruit is packed right after picking at the orchards itself, in corrugated boxes, palletized and placed in shipping containers.
+Umesh Agrawal: The fruit is packed right after picking at the orchards itself, in corrugated boxes and do not stack pallet, palletized and placed in shipping containers.
 The size of boxes is usually around 12 to 20 kilograms.
 Stacking on a pallet is 2400 mm high (8 layers for an 18-kilogram box) and the boxes are designed to take this load.
 After arrival at the destination port the boxes are subject to multiple handling and transport up to the final retail point.

 DM: During your attempt to improve the shipping and storage of banana boxes for the Indian market what were the major challenges faced — technical as well as commercial?